UniBuc-DITC/osTicket/DEPLOYMENT.md

   to automatically renew the certificates when needed.
 - `--delete-setup-directory`: deletes the `setup` directory of the osTicket install.
 Useful after app updates or (re)deployments.

+## Installing plugins and language packs

+The production `docker-compose` file is configured to mount the `include/plugins` and `include/i18n` directories from the host machine as read-only.

+Any plugins/language packs installed into these directories will be available for activation from the osTicket admin console.